 Cocktails at Dolphin Square

-I next turn to Barry’s old haunts.
+I next turn to Barrie’s old haunts.
 He loved the Hurlingham Club, an elegant private members’ club set in acre upon acre of manicured greenery on the banks of the Thames in Fulham.
 When our family rocked up in our floaty paisley shirts, sleeveless afghan coats and Jesus sandals, Barrie's fellow club members must have thought he'd hooked up with an alternative, 1970s version of the Beverley Hillbillies.
 We were treated like royalty, though (“Welcome back, Mr Barrie!) — and oh, those scones!

 When I contact the Hurlingham Club to find out what they know about Barrie, the response, from a lady called Monica, is prompt and courteous: “I think I found his old file on our system, but he is no longer a member.”
 Well, at least I know he existed, to the Hurlingham at least.
 And off I go again…

-Perhaps I’ll have more luck at Dolphin Square, a famous 1930s apartment complex in Westminster whose bar Barry frequented.
+Perhaps I’ll have more luck at Dolphin Square, a famous 1930s apartment complex in Westminster whose bar Barrie frequented.
 But instead, I spend 20 minutes staring blankly at their website, particularly the pages for the Terrace Bar and Cafe.
 It’s nothing like the place I recall visiting with my dad and Barrie, all those years ago.

 My most distinct memory of Dolphin Square takes place back in 1983, when Barrie suggested that we meet for cocktails at the bar (which, according to dad, looked a bit like Glasgow’s Gorbals district looked back in the 1970s) before dinner at the Phene Arms on Cheyne Walk — a fairly typical night out with dad and Barrie.